Sienna Senior Living (TSE:SIA) PT Raised to C$16.50

-Sienna Senior Living (TSE:SIA) had its target price boosted by analysts at National Bankshares from C$16.00 to C$16.50 in a report released on Friday, BayStreet.CA reports.
-The firm currently has an “outperform” rating on the stock.
-National Bankshares’ price objective would indicate a potential upside of 7.28% from the stock’s current price.
+Sienna Senior Living (TSE:SIA) had its price target hoisted by analysts at Scotiabank from C$15.00 to C$16.50 in a research note issued on Monday, BayStreet.CA reports.
+Scotiabank’s price target suggests a potential upside of 6.18% from the company’s previous close.

-Several other equities research analysts also recently weighed in on the stock.
-TD Securities increased their target price on shares of Sienna Senior Living from C$16.00 to C$17.00 and gave the stock a “buy” rating in a research note on Friday.
-Royal Bank of Canada increased their price objective on Sienna Senior Living from C$13.00 to C$14.00 and gave the stock a “sector perform” rating in a research report on Monday, February 22nd.
-Two investment analysts have rated the stock with a hold rating and six have given a buy rating to the stock.
-The stock has an average rating of “Buy” and an average target price of C$14.91.
+SIA has been the topic of several other research reports.
+National Bank Financial upped their target price on shares of Sienna Senior Living to C$16.50 and gave the stock an “outperform” rating in a report on Friday.
+National Bankshares upped their target price on shares of Sienna Senior Living from C$16.00 to C$16.50 and gave the stock an “outperform” rating in a report on Friday.
+TD Securities upped their target price on shares of Sienna Senior Living from C$16.00 to C$17.00 and gave the stock a “buy” rating in a report on Friday.
+Finally, Royal Bank of Canada upped their target price on shares of Sienna Senior Living from C$13.00 to C$14.00 and gave the stock a “sector perform” rating in a report on Monday, February 22nd.
+Two research analysts have rated the stock with a hold rating and six have given a buy rating to the company’s stock.
+The company presently has a consensus rating of “Buy” and a consensus price target of C$15.18.

-Sienna Senior Living (TSE:SIA) last released its quarterly earnings results on Thursday, February 18th.
-The company reported C($0.13) EPS for the quarter, missing the consensus estimate of C$0.32 by C($0.45).
-The company had revenue of C$168.83 million for the quarter.
-On average, sell-side analysts predict that Sienna Senior Living will post 0.07 earnings per share for the current year.
+Sienna Senior Living (TSE:SIA) last posted its earnings results on Thursday, February 18th.
+The company reported C($0.13) earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of C$0.32 by C($0.45).
+The firm had revenue of C$168.83 million for the quarter.
+Analysts anticipate that Sienna Senior Living will post 0.07 EPS for the current year.

-In other news, Director Jack C. Macdonald purchased 10,000 shares of the firm’s stock in a transaction dated Monday, February 22nd.
-The shares were acquired at an average price of C$13.27 per share, with a total value of C$132,700.00.
-Following the purchase, the director now directly owns 34,000 shares of the company’s stock, valued at C$451,180.
-Also, Director Paula Jourdain Coleman sold 3,000 shares of the company’s stock in a transaction that occurred on Monday, March 15th.
-The stock was sold at an average price of C$14.20, for a total value of C$42,612.90.
-Following the completion of the sale, the director now owns 312,200 shares in the company, valued at approximately C$4,434,582.46.
+In other Sienna Senior Living news, Director Paula Jourdain Coleman sold 4,000 shares of the company’s stock in a transaction dated Monday, March 22nd.
+The shares were sold at an average price of C$14.34, for a total transaction of C$57,374.00.
+Following the transaction, the director now directly owns 260,900 shares in the company, valued at approximately C$3,742,219.15.
+Also, Director Jack C. Macdonald bought 10,000 shares of the business’s stock in a transaction on Monday, February 22nd.
+The shares were acquired at an average price of C$13.27 per share, for a total transaction of C$132,700.00.
+Following the completion of the transaction, the director now owns 34,000 shares in the company, valued at approximately C$451,180.

 About Sienna Senior Living